-The Laboratory for Molecular Biology (LMB), clad in glass the color of sea ice, rises like a futuristic factory above the rapeseed fields of Cambridge, U.K. It is the crown jewel of the U.K. Medical Research Council, a storied government lab that has garnered more than a dozen Nobel Prizes.
+The Laboratory of Molecular Biology (LMB), clad in glass the color of sea ice, rises like a futuristic factory above the rapeseed fields of Cambridge, U.K. It is the crown jewel of the U.K. Medical Research Council, a storied government lab that has garnered more than a dozen Nobel Prizes.
 One of the first came in 1962 after LMB researchers, having pioneered x-ray crystallography, used the technique to decipher the first atomic structures for proteins—those of myoglobin and hemoglobin, which carry oxygen in muscle tissue and blood.
 X-ray crystallography has dominated structural biology ever since, but it has an Achilles’ heel: Some proteins just can’t be coaxed to form crystals, which scatter x-rays to reveal structure.

 One of LMB’s most recent Nobel laureates is Richard Henderson, an unassuming Scotsman who slouches in his office chair in socks and sandals, surrounded by mountains of paperwork.
 In 2017, Henderson won a share of the chemistry prize for his work in developing detectors for cryo–electron microscopy (cryo-EM).
 The technique, also pioneered at LMB, is the brash upstart in structural biology, challenging crystallography in resolution and surpassing it in purview: It opens up far more proteins to inspection and captures many more of their natural configurations.